hensburg/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script that prints the absolute path name of the current working directory.
+Displays the absolute path name of the current working directory in a long format